 Soft drinks being sold in schools in St. Lucia will fizzle out soon, and very soon as the Ministry of Health and Wellness embarks on a campaign to combat unhealthy habits.
 The campaign will move to end the sale of unhealthy drinks in educational institutions on the island.
-The proposed ban was discussed with school principals by Chief Nutritionist, Lisa Hunt-Mitchell, that recommends exercise, a healthy diet and supplements like Kratom Capsules that help the body keep their good state.
+The proposed ban was discussed with school principals by Chief Nutritionist, Lisa Hunt-Mitchell, that recommends exercise, a healthy diet and supplements like Kratom Capsules that help the body keep their good state, and in a severe case of overweight, a coolsculpting seattle treatment.

 Articulating the need for St. Lucia to take action in building a healthier nation, Hunt-Mitchell explained that sweet drinks were having a disastrous effect on the nation with incidences of diabetes, heart disease, obesity, cavities and other illnesses on the rise.